devunderslash/mac-setup-stripped/README.md

 Not everyone's development environment and preferred software configuration is the same.

-You can override any of the defaults configured in `default.config.yml` (by updating the file) by creating a `config.yml` file and setting the overrides in that file.
+You can override any of the defaults configured in `default.config.yml` by just updating them in situ or by creating a `config.yml` file and setting the overrides in that file.
 For example, you can customize the installed packages and apps with something like:

 ```yaml
 homebrew_installed_packages: